Ultrafast Frustration-Breaking and Magnetophononic Driving of Singlet Excitations in a Quantum Magnet: Theory: Frustration-Breaking

 is the Shastry-Sutherland model at equilibrium: ${\vec S}_i$ is a spin-1/2 operator located on the Cu$^{2+}$ ion at site $i$, $J$ and $J'$ are the magnetic interactions depicted in Fig.~\ref{uqmf2}(a), and $\langle ij \rangle$ and $\langle\langle ij \rangle\rangle$ denote respectively pairs of sites on intra- and interdimer bonds. $V_{\rm Ph}$ is the phonon potential and $H_{\rm Ph-Em} = \sum_m \mu_m q_m E_{\rm THz}$, the dipole coupling between the lattice and the THz light, is the term driving the excitation of IR-active phonon modes.
 The action of the coherent lattice deformation due to all of these phonon modes, $q_t = \sum_m q_m$, in modulating the magnetic interaction parameters causes additional coupled spin-phonon terms to enter the Hamiltonian, which we collect in $H_D$.
 To separate the phonon modulation terms in $H_D$, it is convenient to perform a Taylor expansion of the magnetic interactions, $J$ and $J'$, in powers of the simultaneously driven coherent IR phonon coordinates, which we denote as $q_m$, $q_n$, \dots Denoting an arbitrary interaction term as ${\tilde J}$, we obtain

 where the first term is part of $H_H$ and the higher terms make clear the direct dependence of the additional contributions on the oscillating phonon coordinates.

 Both the key features of our experiment become clear immediately in a minimal model with only two harmonic IR phonons, i.e.~$q_t = q_a + q_b$, where $q_a$ and $q_b$ are vectors of normal-mode coordinates with cosinusoidal time structures at respective frequencies $\omega_a$ and $\omega_b$.
 The $q_t^2$ terms appearing in the second line of Eq.~(\ref{ete}) lead to spectral components at frequencies $2\omega_a$, $\omega_a + \omega_b$, $2\omega_b$, 0, and $\omega_b - \omega_a$.
-These quadratic terms provide the leading nonlinear mechanism that allows a very wide range of spin excitation energies to be addressed using the sum and difference frequencies of strongly driven IR phonons, whose frequency range is more restricted.
+These quadratic terms provide the leading nonlinear mechanism that allows a very wide range of spin excitation energies to be addressed using the sum and difference frequencies of driven IR phonons, whose frequency range may be more restricted.

 The second key feature is that the unconventional physics of the Shastry-Sutherland model, and by extension of SrCu$_2$(BO$_3$)$_2$ at equilibrium, relies on the ideal frustration of the spin correlations between dimers.
 The term ${\vec S}_i \! \cdot \! {\vec S}_j$ acting on a single dimer is an eigenoperator and when acting between dimers it is exactly cancelled by a second ${\vec S}_i \! \cdot \! {\vec S}_j$ term with equal size ($J'$) and effectively opposite sign [Fig.~\ref{uqmf2}(a)].
-However, the excited phonons driving the lattice out of equilibrium cause frustration-breaking in the magnetic sector, in the form of a finite interdimer coupling, $\Delta J_{12}' = J_1' (q_m, q_n, \dots) - J_2' (q_m, q_n, \dots)$, that connects nearest-neighbor dimers [Fig.~\ref{uqmf5}(a)].
+However, the excited phonons driving the lattice out of equilibrium cause frustration-breaking in the magnetic sector, in the form of a finite interdimer coupling, $\Delta J_{12}' = J_1' (q_m, q_n, \dots) - J_2' (q_m, q_n, \dots)$ (and similarly for $\Delta J_{34}'$, $\Delta J_{56}'$, and $\Delta J_{78}'$), that connects nearest-neighbor dimers [Fig.~\ref{uqmf5}(a)].
 This has the immediate effect of allowing two qualitatively new types of physical process that are forbidden at equilibrium.

-To make these most transparent we reexpress the nonequilibrium spin Hamiltonian in terms of triplet creation and annihilation operators \cite{McClarty17}, which represent the excitation of the dimer ($J$) units in Fig.~\ref{uqmf2}(a) into their triplet states.
-Treating the singlets as a scalar term gives the form
+To make these most transparent, we reexpress the out-of-equilibrium spin Hamiltonian in terms of triplet creation and annihilation operators, which represent the excitations of the dimer ($J$) units in Fig.~\ref{uqmf2}(a) above their singlet ground state.
+A full discussion of the bond-operator description may be found in Ref.~\cite{Normand11}.
+Treating the singlets as a scalar term gives conventional leading-order triplet processes of the form